 Concerns over falling GP figures in North Lincolnshire

-North Lincolnshire has fewer family doctors per head than average, figures show, and has lost GPs in recent years.
+North Lincolnshire has fewer family doctors per head than average, figures show, and lost GPs in recent years.

 Recent reports show that GP numbers have fallen across the UK over the last five years, with doctors warning that they are seeing more patients than they think is safe.